 Washington, D.C. – Today, U.S. Rep. Grace Meng (D-NY) sent a letter to President Trump urging him to prioritize reuniting Korean American families with their relatives in North Korea.
 The letter comes before the second U.S.-North Korea Summit in Hanoi, Vietnam on February 27-28, 2019.

 Washington, D.C. – Today, U.S. Rep. Grace Meng (D-NY), a Member of the House Appropriations Committee, issued the following statement after President Trump declared a national emergency to divert $8 billion—including defense funds—to build his medieval border wall on the U.S.-Mexico border.

 This May will mark the 150th anniversary of the railroad’s completion; Congresswoman, joined by 34 other members of Congress including seven senators, sends letter to Citizens’ Stamp Advisory Committee

 Maloney Denied Use of Official Funds to Purchase Feminine Hygiene Products in June; Letter Also Asks House Admin to Make Such Products Available in House Office Supply Store

-Washington, D.C. – U.S. Rep. Grace Meng (D-New York) issued the following statement after President Donald J. Trump’s address to the American people about his proposed border wall along the southern border of the United States.
+Washington, D.C. – U.S. Rep. Grace Meng (D-NY) issued the following statement in response to President Trump’s State of the Union address.